jadc/jads-jetpack/README.md

 ## Other Features
 The jetpack absorbs 80% of inflicted fall damage when equipped.

-The jetpack absorbs and eliminates any received levitation effects. (i.e. from shulkers)
+The jetpack absorbs and eliminates any received levitation effects. (i.e. from Shulkers)

 # Downloads
-Compiled builds of the above source are available [here]().
+Compiled builds of the above source are available [here](https://github.com/jadc/jads-jetpack/releases).